 How to pick the right ski boots?

-We understand it can be difficult to chose through the hundreds of models available on glisshop.co.uk.
+We understand it can be difficult to chose through the hundreds of models available on Glisshop.
 For this reason, we have developped a search engine to help you sort the boots according to your criteria.
 First, define if you look for men ski boots, women ski boots or kids ski boots.
 Then, define your budget.
 The good thing with Glisshop is that our prices are the lowest.
 Then, the difference will be made by your level or your skiing style.
 Beginners want soft and forgiving boots, they create less fatigue.
 Good skiers generally prefer stiff boots offering more precision and more reactivity.
+And intermediate skiers can browse through a large selection of all-mountain ski boots to get their game going and progress as winter goes by.
 But there are tons of other features to look at.
-Freeski models, lightweight construction, bucklery, ski/walk system or power strap, narrow or wide feet design, are as many options you have when picking your ski boots on Glisshop.co.uk!
+Freeski models, lightweight construction, bucklery, ski/walk system or power strap, narrow or wide feet design, are as many options you have when picking your ski boots on Glisshop!

 How to choose your ski boots ?